yamash723/macos/README.md

 Import GPG Key if you have it on other computers.

 ## Thanks
-These gave me ideas and motivations.
+These links gave me ideas and motivations.

 https://qiita.com/b4b4r07/items/b70178e021bef12cd4a2